 A survey by Statistics Canada showed 37% of people online window-shopped for travel services, and 55% of Canadians, or more than 6 out of 10 purchased directly from a travel agency.

-A study by Conference Board of Canada, Canadian Travel Distribution Report finds an even higher percentage of travellers use the services of a travel agency.
+Conference Board of Canada, Canadian Travel Distribution Report finds an even higher percentage of travellers use the services of a travel agency.

 The Internet is a great way to research information however for many, the amount of information has become totally overwhelming, time consuming and at times unreliable.
 Customer care may be a concern as the internet is impersonal.
 When there is a question or concern about a product and/or service purchased online it is often difficult to secure assistance making it time consuming to resolve matters (if at all) without a ‘live’ person to deal with.
 Some companies are unresponsive to customer concerns and instead choose to “hide” behind the Internet.

 Further, booking travel over the internet may be quite complex as products are not always clearly described in an accurate way; consumers do not have the advantage of best product and price comparisons without knowledge of all possible travel suppliers; insurance options are often inadequately described or explained; as is entry requirements e.g. passports, visas, health and security policies and procedures.
 Highly trained professional travel agents ensure important information is provided and understood by their client prior to travelling.